2020 RUN THE MOORS FELL RACE SERIES

-The 2019 series was made up of 12 mainly local fell races - see the full list below & click on the links to each race for more details.
+The 2020 series is made up of 12 mainly local fell races - see the full list below & click on the links to each race for more details.

 Just like in the RRR (road race) championship, points are allocated for each race completed, with the best 5 scores counting for each individual.

 If you want any more information about this race series, please let me know!

 RUN THE MOORS RACE SERIES 2020

 [showing distance in miles, amount of climb in feet]